Three ways to find your Girl Scout cookies!

 Beyond the top eight allergens, all ingredients are declared within the ingredient statement.
 If you are concerned about a specific ingredient, please review the ingredient statement for the ingredient in question.

-We do not take any risks with our consumer's health.
-You can always trust the label, which can be found here.
+We do not take any risks with our consumer’s health.
+You can always trust the label, which can be found on our boxes.
+Click here to view the nutritional information about our cookies.

 Trivia: By 1951, there were three varieties of cookies available: Sandwich, Shortbread and Thin Mints.